Patricia-Pgz/electron-x-pulse/README.md

 4. You should now have a running configuration -> compile the code and play ElectronXPulse with integrated Level Editor!

+### Example Usage of Electrine in your game:
 To use Electrine Engine in your own game, clone as mentioned above and add the engine as subdirectory and link your game executable against Electrine in your CMAKEList.

-# Exampl using Electrine in your game:

-//In your CMakeList:
+In your CMakeList:
 ```cmake
 cmake_minimum_required(VERSION 3.18)
 project(MyNewGame)